devsgowhere/devsgowhere/src/content/events/women_devs_sg/20250910-interview-prep-series-system-design/index.md

 You’ll also get **hands-on practice**: work through your own system design problem alongside other attendees, applying the framework in real time.

 🎯 **For**: Engineers, job seekers, and professionals preparing for technical interviews who want to build confidence in tackling system design questions.

+✨ **About Open Government Products (OGP)**

+OGP is an experimental sandbox unit of the Singapore Government that builds tech for public good.
+Learn more about their products and career opportunities at [https://careers.open.gov.sg/](https://careers.open.gov.sg/)